 In collaboration with the Trust members, QPAC is managed by an Executive Group.
 The Executive Group is responsible for the operations and the achievement of the Centre's strategic priorities.
 QPAC is a Statutory Body of the Queensland Government.
 Its responsibilities are set out in the Queensland Performing Arts Trust Act 1977.

-Peter Coaldrake was Vice-Chancellor and CEO of QUT from April 2003 to December 2017.
-He also served as Chair of Universities Australia, the peak body representing Australia’s universities, between 2009 and 2011.
+He was Vice-Chancellor and CEO of QUT from April 2003 to December 2017 and served as Chair of Universities Australia, the peak body representing Australia’s universities, between 2009 and 2011.

 A dual Fulbright scholar, Professor Coaldrake is the author or editor of a number of books including, most recently, as co-author with Dr Lawrence Stedman, of “Raising the Stakes - Gambling with the Future of Universities” (UQP, 2016 revised edition).

 In 2017 Professor Coaldrake was named as a recipient of a Queensland Great Award by the Premier of Queensland.